dalongbao/handwriting-generation/README.md

 * WRONG
 * Probably will have to do some preprocessing of the data, sizes vary a lot and some fonts i don't really want?

 notes:
 * the score_prediction is wrong right now, outputs 128 instead of 1000
 * the issue is because of how tf and torch handles dimensions differently
+* i'm convinced that the error lies in the fifty transposes i'm doing in the encoding layers

 i'm stupid i forgot the text embeddings entirely